The Coronation of Napoleon: History of the work

-The work was commissioned by Napoleon orally in September 1804, and Jaques-Louis started work on it on 21 December 1805 in the former chapel of the College of Cluny, near the Sorbonne, which served as a workshop.
+The work was commissioned by Napoleon orally in September 1804, and Jacques-Louis David started work on it on 21 December 1805 in the former chapel of the College of Cluny, near the Sorbonne, which served as a workshop.
 Assisted by his student Georges Rouget, he put the finishing touches in January 1808.

 From 7 February to 22 March 1808, the work was exhibited at the Salon annual painting display in 1808, and it was presented to the Salon decennial prize competition in 1810.
 The painting remained the property of David until 1819, when it was transferred to the Royal Museums, where it was stored in the reserves until 1837.
 Then, it was installed in the Chamber Sacre of the museum of the historical Palace of Versailles on the orders of King Louis-Philippe.
 In 1889, the painting was transferred to the Louvre from Versailles.

 David was commissioned by American entrepreneurs to paint a full size replica, in 1808, immediately after the release of the original.
 He began work that year, painting it from memory, but didn't finish until 1822, during his exile in Brussels.
 The replica was eventually returned to France in 1947, to the original's place in the Palace of Versailles.

-The painting is a subject of The Public Viewing David's 'Coronation' at the Louvre, a painting by Louis-Léopold Boilly done in 1810, currently housed at the Metropolitan Museum of Art.
+The painting is a subject of The Public Viewing David's 'Coronation' at the Louvre, a painting by Louis-Léopold Boilly done in 1810, in the collection of the Metropolitan Museum of Art in New York.

 Composition

 The composition is organized around several axes, and incorporates the rules of neoclassicism.
 One axis is that which passes through the cross and has a vertical orientation.
 A diagonal line runs from the pope to the empress.
 All eyes are turned towards Napoleon, who is the center of the composition.
+Napoleon, Pius, and Josephine are illustrated in profile upon the steps towards the altar.
+The Emblem of the Holy See is hung above the attendants to the left while La Pietà de Notre-Dame de Paris is partially seen at the rightmost edge of the canvass.